Blown Slick Series#4

 Remembered Sky began as a way to tell the stories of myself and my friends on that ’72-’73 Vietnam war cruise on USS Midway, but the catalyst was my decision related to the

-100th year anniversary of Naval Aviation to spend some time re-reading the collection IMG_1134of books and articles, researching further into the details of that 100 years, and finally re-treading my own years within that 100 year long story.
+100th year anniversary of Naval Aviation to spend some time re-reading the collection of books and articles, researching further into the details of that 100 years, and finally re-treading my own years within that 100 year long story.
 Stated often, a significant element was my continuing fascination with the complete history of the Battle of Midway which includes the evolution of carrier warfare and the 1930’s Fleet Battle Problems.

 Key operational threads and several distinctly focused series have been used to tell the stories: 1) Air War Vietnam 1972; 2) the overall aircraft carrier environment (to include significant naval aviation history; 3) the near disaster on Midway’s flight deck on the night of 24 Oct, 1972; 4) the ’72 Christmas time frame; and finally 5) Operation Homecoming and the return home of our POW’s.